801-262-6060

 A DNA test is not always required, but suspect may be subject to giving having one to put in the DNA database.

-How Long Does Booking Take in Jail?
+How Long Does it Take to Get Booked in Jail?

 Thank you for reading this article “Jail Booking Process.”
 If you or someone you love is in jail and you need help bailing them out, Sportsmans Bail Bonds is the place for you.
 We will do our best to get you results as fast as possible and bring your family home to you.
 You can call us at 801-623-6877 or contact us online.